-1Now in the 24th day of this month the children of Israel were assembled with fasting and with sackcloth and dirt on them.
+1Now in the twenty-fourth day of this month the children of Israel were assembled with fasting and with sackcloth and dirt on them.

 2The seed of Israel separated themselves from all foreigners and stood and confessed their sins and the iniquities of their fathers.